Ningyo Yaki: Traditional Character-Shaped Sponge Cake

-The other day, I placed an order with Amazon Japan for a traditional Japanese confection and yesterday received it.
-Here is what I purchased this time.
+The other day, I placed an order with Amazon Japan for a traditional Japanese confection and yesterday received it, and here is what I purchased this time.

-Actually, these are sponge cakes modeled after the face of some characters and are famous as a souvenir of Tokyo.
+Actually, these are sponge cakes, called “Ningyo Yaki (人形焼)”, modeled after the faces of some characters and are famous as a Tokyo souvenir.

 Ningyo Yaki (人形焼)